Intermittent Demand Models

 TSB

-Teunter-Syntetos-Babai method - handles trending intermittent demand.
+Teunter-Syntetos-Babai (TSB) method - handles trending intermittent demand.

 Example